anchouls/rag-template/README.md

 # Rag-template

 This template demonstrates a FastAPI server with **Retrieval-Augmented Generation (RAG)**.
-It integrates **GPT-based chat functionality** with **LlamaIndex** for efficient retrieval of relevant documents, enabling the generation of accurate and context-aware responses based on indexed data.
+It uses **LlamaIndex** for efficient retrieval of relevant documents, enabling the generation of accurate and context-aware responses based on indexed data using the **OpenAI API**.

 ## Features